Formulas for the eigendiscriminants of ternary and quaternary forms: Eigendiscriminants of ternary forms

 To conclude the proof, it remains to show that $c$ is invertible in $\ZZ$.
 We first notice that the polynomials on the right-hand side of \eqref{eq:firstdecomp-n=3} are all primitive polynomials.
 Now, consider the specialization that sends $\psi_1$ to 0 and leaves the other coefficients invariant.
 The discriminant $\Disc(\delta_0,\delta_1)$ is then specialized to

-In this decomposition, all polynomials on the right-hand side are primitive, including the discriminant of $x_2\overline{\psi_0}^{(1)}-x_0\overline{\psi_2}^{(1)}$ (for one can specialize it to a generic polynomial in two variables).
+In this decomposition, all polynomials on the right-hand side are primitive, including the discriminant of $x_2\overline{\psi_0}^{(1)}-x_0\overline{\psi_2}^{(1)}$ (because one can specialize it to a generic polynomial in two variables).
 Therefore, we conclude that $c=\pm 1$.
 Since the sign of $\Delta_{3,d}(\Psi)$ is not yet set, one can assume that $c=1$ and hence use the decomposition we just proved to normalize this eigendiscriminant. \end{proof}

-Theorem \ref{thm:n=3} yields a universal formula, that is to say a formula which remains valid under any specialization of $\Psi$.
-Observe also that it provides an alternative definition of the eigendiscriminant based on the existing theory of resultants and discriminants.
-In particular, it allows to set the sign of $\Delta_{3,d}$ by relying on the normalizations of the resultants and discriminants (see Section \ref{sec:prelim}).
-This is very important property in order to evaluate correctly $\Delta_{3,d}$ for any given rational map.
-Other consequences can be derived from the known properties of resultants and discriminants, as for instance the fact that $\Delta_{3,d}$ must be a square over a field of characteristic 2 (see \cite[Theorem 3.24]{BJ14}), or the following invariance property.
+Theorem \ref{thm:n=3} yields a universal formula (i.e.~it remains valid under any specialization) from which we can derive three consequences.
+First, this formula provides an alternative definition of the eigendiscriminant based on the definitions of resultants and discriminants.
+In particular, the sign of $\Delta_{3,d}$ can be set by relying on the normalizations of resultants and discriminants (see Section \ref{sec:prelim}), so that the polynomial $\Delta_{3,d}$ is defined without ambiguity.
+This is a very important property in order to evaluate correctly $\Delta_{3,d}$ for any given rational map.

+As a second consequence of Theorem \ref{thm:n=3}, properties of $\Delta_{3,d}$ can be derived from the known properties of resultants and discriminants.
+For instance, we get that $\Delta_{3,d}$ must be a square over a field of characteristic 2 (see \cite[Theorem 3.24]{BJ14}).
+As another illustration, we mention the following precise invariance property of $\Delta_{3,d}$ under the canonical action of $\mathrm{GL}_3$.

 \begin{cor} Let $R$ be a commutative ring, $\Phi$ a rational map from $\PP^2_R$ to itself defined by polynomials of degree $d-1$ and $\varphi=[c_{i,j}]_{0\leq i,j\leq 2}$ be a matrix with entries in $R$.
 Then,